-- 7.1 A list giving definitions of the terms used in the Rules is included at Appendix 2. - 7.2 The Chief Legal Officer will advise on the implementation and interpretation of the Rules and his/her views will be binding.
+7.1 A list giving definitions of the terms used in the Rules is included at Appendix2.

+7.2 The Director of Legal and Democratic Services will advise on the implementation and interpretation of the Rules and his/her views will be binding.